relector-tuxnix/meg4/docs/floppy.md

 |     13 |     1 | volume                                                 |
 |     14 |     x | interleaved waveform data                              |

-Note that waveform index 0 is reserved.
+Note that waveform index 0 is reserved (on music tracks, that means keep using the currently selected waveform).

 Sounds
 ------